-If you’re planning to join the Army, you’ll need to satisfy a list of special requirements.
-The Army has created an Army Enlistment Requirements page that details the requirements for enlisting in the Army.
+If you want to join the Army, you must meet a number of special requirements.
+The Army has established an Army Enlistment Requirements page that outlines the requirements for joining the Army.

-The Army is the most powerful arm of the US military.
-Army Enrollment Requirements cover a wide range of duties that must be completed before entering the army.
-These restrictions are in place to screen out individuals who may not be capable of handling basic army life and to give recruits more time and chance to choose whether or not this is the proper career path for them.
+The Army is the most powerful branch of the United States military.
+Army Enrollment Requirements include a variety of duties that must be completed prior to joining the army.
+These limitations are in place to screen out individuals who may not be capable of coping with basic army life and to give recruits more time and opportunity to decide whether or not this is the right career path for them.

 What to know about the U.S. Army?

 The U.S. Army is one of six branches of the U.S. Armed Forces.
 It is a strategic instrument of national policy that has served the country well in peace and war for more than two centuries so far.
 Soldiers help the U.S. pursue its world leadership goal of safeguarding national interests, preventing global calamity, and helping make the world become a safer place.
 The Navy does this by finding peaceful solutions to the conflicts occurring between nation-states, figuring out the problems of human suffering, and being ready to fight and win the nation’s wars when necessary – like some kind of commitment to the country of America.

 Well, if you’re about to join the Army, you may have a lot of questions.
 One of the first may you might ask is this: How long does it take to get sent to basic training after enlisting?
 The answer to that depends on the terms of your enlistment.